dotnet-foundation/projects/readme.md

 **Suitability**

-- The project operates within moral and ethical standards of the .NET Foundation.
+- The project operates within the moral and ethical standards of the .NET Foundation.
 - The project is aligned with the philosophy and guidelines for collaborative development.
 - The project is built on the .NET platform and/or creates value within the .NET ecosystem.
 - The project solves a large enough problem and has a clear technology scope and focus which provides a reasonable likelihood of success.